alec-y-cheng/alec-y-cheng.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
-excerpt: "Alec is a student with a passion for design, history, and maps!
+excerpt: "Alec is a student with a passion for design, history, and maps.
 He wants to pursue a career in architecture and urban design.
-Check out some of his projects!"
+Check out some of his projects here"
 feature_row:
   - image_path: assets/img/IMG_0567.jpg
     alt: "GSD Iteration Model"